Your health is not an expense, it’s an investment ……. *It'll become an expense if you don’t invest in it, now! ~author Unknown

 Yitro is a parashah in the Torah that encompasses the counsel given by Yitro to Moshe and the revelation of the Ten Commandments by Yehovah to the Israelites at Mount Sinai.

-Yitro, also known as Parashat Yitro, is a significant portion in the Torah.
+Yitro, also known as Parashat Yitro, is significant in the Torah.
 It focuses on the advice provided by Yitro (Jethro) to Moshe (Moses) and the momentous event of Yehovah (God) revealing the Ten Commandments to the Israelites at Mount Sinai.

 Provided from wikipedia